gabeklein/expressive-mvc/README.md

   return <div>{value}</div>;
 }
 ```
-> `.use` will hook your component and construct state only once, the same as standard `use` would.
+> `.use` will hook to your component and construct state only once per mount, same as a standard `use` would.

 <br/>

-<h2 id="concept-constructor">Passing arguments to constructor</h2>
+<h2 id="concept-constructor">Passing arguments to your constructor</h2>

-The static method `use()` supplied by `Controller` will pass its arguments to its constructor, while creating a new instance.
+Method `use(...)` will pass its own arguments to the constructor while creating a new instance.

 ```typescript
 /* typescript */